 - Does not work well in colder environments

 Suitable for small to medium-sized bathrooms of no more than 300 square feet.
-The Crane dehumidifier is for lighter humidity levels.
+The Crane dehumidifier is for lighter humidity levels, like in a living room.

-The unit is smaller compared to some of the others we tested.
+The dehumidifier is smaller compared to some of the others we tested.
 The total water tank capacity is ½ gallon.

-It lacks a continuous draining option, so you will need to empty the reservoir manually.
+It lacks continuous draining features, so you will need to discard the contents of the reservoir manually.

-There is an automatic shutoff when the tank is full.
+The model shuts off automatically when the tank is full.
 However, a few users have complained that this sometimes doesn't work correctly.
-The dehumidify rate is 20 ounces, or 0.5 gallons each day.
+The dehumidify rate is 20 ounces, or 0.5 gallons every 24 hours.

 - Compact design fits small bathrooms